A step-by-step guide to outsourcing content marketing successfully

 What does content promotion mean, exactly?

 • Blogger outreach: publish some of your content as guest posts or ask for links from existing blog posts on related topics.
+You can also outsource link building to the professionals if you don’t have the in-house resources.

 • Ongoing social media posts: promote your content to your followers.
 You can write 10 social media posts for each blog post and continuously share and promote your content over time.
 It’s fine to repeat posts with rewritten headlines; in fact, it’s one of social media’s best practices!